 Sometimes the “alphabet soup” of LGBTQ etc. can seem confusing.
 Here John Corvino explains some basic distinctions between sexual orientation and gender identity while making a few observations about bisexuality and transgender.

 Many LGBT rights advocates have drawn inspiration from the civil rights movement for African-Americans.
 In response, social conservatives often object that the analogy is illegitimate, because race is “non-behavioral” whereas homosexuality is a “chosen lifestyle.”
-Here John Corvino explains why this response misunderstands the nature of racism, the nature of homophobia, and the connections between the two.
+Here John Corvino explains why this response misunderstands the nature of racism, the nature of homophobia, and the connections between… Continue reading Homosexuality & the Race Analogy

 John Corvino neither knows nor cares whether he was born gay.
 In this video he explains how the obsession with “born this way” depends on scientific and moral confusion.